johnfav03/BranchSage/README.md

 swap is a tool to help facilitate quick navigation between branches that correspond to tickets; after using grow, branch names can get quite long. this command takes a parameter of a 4 digit number, or prints a prompt to ask for one if left blank.
 It then checks out the branch that matches that ticket number.
 By default, entering '.' as either the parameter or in the prompt will take you to the `develop` branch.
 #### [rest] ####

-roll is meant to make restoring files through git quicker; instead of typing the whole file path, this command prints all changed files indexed, then prints a prompt to take in an index.
+rest is meant to make restoring files through git quicker; instead of typing the whole file path, this command prints all changed files indexed, then prints a prompt to take in an index.
 It then restores that file to it's state from the previous commit.
 By default, entering '.' in the prompt will restore all files.
+#### [diff] ####

+diff accomplishes the same task as rest, but simply shows you the differences in each file as opposed to restoring them outright.
 #### [sync] ####

 sync is meant to be run before making a new branch, as it synchronizes `develop` with the main codebase and runs `make update`.
+#### [init] ####

+init is the tool that's used to set the needed credentials, including usernames, preferences, and API Tokens.
+You can run init after populating your info for the first time, and leaving an input blank will leave it as its previous value.
+You can use this utility to change tokens or usernames if the need ever arises.
+#### [logo] ####

+a fun surprise!